Great value skiing and very lively après, in a beautiful woodland setting.

 - Beginners and intermediates will love the wide, tree-lined slopes and English-speaking ski school.

-- Famously inexpensive and entertaining après ski scene, with a great range of restaurants.
+- Famously inexpensive and entertaining après ski and nightlife scene, with a great range of restaurants.

 Borovets is Bulgaria’s oldest, most famous and popular ski resort.
 It's situated on the northern slopes of Rila Mountain, below the Balkans’ highest peak of Musala.
 With all this beautiful scenery surrounding you, you’re guaranteed some great views while on the slopes.
 The village has a nice mix of hotels (the majority within easy walking distance of the lifts) as well as shops, bars and nightclubs.
 If you fancy a change of scenery for dinner, there are lots of great restaurants in town serving excellent local and international cuisine.
 Just watch out if you're toasting with the Bulgarian national drink, Rakia – it's pretty potent.